Dual-Finance/airdrop/README.md

 ## airdrop

 Main program which conducts the airdrop of tokens.
 Three instructions are configure, claim, and close.
-Verifier states are used to allow any on-chain activity to allow users to qualify for aidrops.
+Verifier states are used to allow any on-chain activity to allow users to qualify for airdrops.
 Example verifiers and how to use them are in the tests.

 ## basic_verifier